-The statistic highlights the MasterCard’s Cash Volume by Region from Q2 FY 2017 to the latest quarter.
+This statistic highlights MasterCard’s Cash Volume by Region, reported on a quarterly basis from Q2 2017 onwards.

 Headquartered in New York, Mastercard Incorporated (NYSE: MA) is an American multinational financial services corporation.
 The company’s prime business is to process payments between the card-issuing banks or credit unions of the purchasers and the banks of merchants who use the “Mastercard” brand credit, debit, and prepaid cards to make purchases.
 Since 2006 Mastercard Worldwide has traded as a public company.
 Before issuing its IPO, Mastercard acts as a cooperative which is owned by more than 25,000 financial institutions that issue its branded cards worldwide.
 Mastercard manages global operations in O’Fallon, Missouri, United States.

 Overall the cash volume worldwide witnessed consistent growth, with significant changes in Europe and Latin America.
 In Q2, the worldwide cash volume is $355 million, grew by 7.6% compared to the last year same period.
 Though APMEA and Europe contributed to the significant portion of cash volume, APMEA grew at 7.4%, a lower rate than other states.
 Cash volume in Canada drastically dropped by 13% YoY.
 In Q3, Europe grew well again by 12.3% YoY and marked cash volume as $143 million, while cash volume in Canada reported an improvement with a significant recovery than last quarter.
 In the full year, each operational state shown growth year-over-year, which made the overall cash volume grew by 12.4%.
 Europe and APMEA contributed the most, followed by the US and Latin America, whereas Canada hasn’t reported any growth during the year and shown stagnated results.